 Silloth is a classic, unpsoilt English seaside town.
 It has a superb, extensive

-town green right in its centre, with kids water play area.
+town green right in its centre, with kids water play area and independent shops to browse.
 Its long promenade

 provides a lovely walk taking in the the majestic Solway Firth and views

 The town borders the Solway Coast Area of Outstanding Natural Beauty.
 The AONB’s Discovery Centre in the town is a great introduction to the seabirds, wild flowers, special landscapes and unique built heritage you can discover in the area.